Invariance of the Goresky-Hingston algebra on reduced Hochschild homology: Introduction

 String topology is concerned with the algebraic structure of the free loop space $LM$ of a manifold $M$.
 The field began with the construction of a graded associative and commutative product on the homology of $LM$ defined by combining the intersection product on the underlying manifold $M$ with the concatenation product on pairs of loops in $M$ with a common base point \cite{ChSu}.
 Later on, a graded coassociative and cocommutative coproduct on the homology of $LM$ relative to constant loops $M \subset LM$ was described in \cite{Sul} and \cite{GoHi} by considering self intersections in a single family of loops and cutting at these intersection points to obtain two new families.
 These two operations are part of a rich family of compatible operations, which may be constructed at the chain level by intersecting, cutting, and reconnecting families of loops according to combinatorial patterns associated to moduli spaces of surfaces (e.g. \cite{Sul}, \cite{DrPoRo}).

 There are different ways of making choices to construct string topology operations rigorously.
 Some use geometric and topological methods to describe intersections (\cite{GoHi}, \cite{HiWa},\cite{DrPoRo}, \cite{Sul}), others homotopy theoretic techniques \cite{CoJo}, and others start with an algebraic chain or cochain model for a manifold, such as the commutative dg algebra of differential forms, and then make choices algebraically in order to construct operations using the relationship between Hochschild homology and the free loop space (\cite{WaWe}, \cite{Abb}, \cite{TrZe}, \cite{Kau}, \cite{NaWi}).
-This article is concerned with an algebra structure defined through this last approach.
-The main theorem of this article is a purely algebraic statement regarding the invariance of an algebra structure on the reduced Hochschild homology of a dg Frobenius algebra, inspired by a geometric construction known as the Goresky-Hingston coproduct (\cite{Sul}, \cite{GoHi}, \cite{HiWa}).
+This article is concerned with an algebra structure defined through this last approach on a reduced version of the Hochschild homology of a differential graded Frobenius algebra over a field of characteristic zero.
+Our main result is a purely algebraic statement regarding the quasi-isomorphism invariance of this algebra structure under a simply connected hypothesis on the underlying dg Frobenius algebra.
+The algebraic product studied in this article resembles a geometric construction known as the Goresky-Hingston coproduct (\cite{Sul}, \cite{GoHi}, \cite{HiWa}), which has been computed to be non-trivial in specific cases.
+The question of whether this operation is a homotopy invariant has been proven to be particularly subtle (\cite{HiWa2}, \cite{Na}).